JabRef/jabref/docs/decisions/0024-use-#-as-indicator-for-BibTeX-string-constants.md

 field1 = value # value --> §value§ # §value§
 ```

-* Good, because Easy to implement
+* Good, because easy to implement
-* Good, because No conflict with BibTeX's `#` sign
+* Good, because no conflict with BibTeX's `#` sign
-* Bad, because Documentation needs to be updated
+* Bad, because documentation needs to be updated
-* Bad, because `§` is not available on an US keyboard
+* Bad, because `§` is not available on a US keyboard

 ### Replace the internal `#` in JabRef by the non-used character `%`